neurolibre/template/README.md

 ## Preprint template

-Template repository for NeuroLibre preprint submissions.
+Template repository for NeuroLibre reproducible preprint submissions.

 ### Step 1: Click `Use this template button` and give a name to your new repository